21st Avenue West Restoration Site

-Where have all the plants gone?
-By restoring the sediment and creating shallow habitat, natural resource managers hope wetland vegetation will return to 21st Avenue West, and with it, bugs, fish and birds.>
+Where have all the wetlands gone?
+Decades of dredging and filling displaced the shallow, sheltered aquatic habitats once common in this area.
+With well-designed placement of clean sediment dredged from the shipping channels, natural resource managers expect wetland vegetation will return to this site off of 21st Avenue West, and with it, the bugs, fish and birds that live there.

 At the base of the Blatnik Bridge, the 21st Ave West restoration site is a complex of open water flats and shallow sheltered bays impaired by historical industrial activities.
-The 350-acre site is in part of the estuary that receives effluent from the Western Lake Superior Sanitary District (WLSSD) Treatment Plant.
-The adjacent land is bordered by the Canadian National Ore Docks, numerous industries, and Rice's Point, a popular public boat access.
+The 350-acre bay receives treated wastewater discharges from the Western Lake Superior Sanitary District (WLSSD) wastewater treatment plant and stormwater runoff from the City of Duluth.
+The adjacent land is occupied by the Canadian National Ore Docks, numerous industries, and Rice's Point, a popular public boat access.

 After construction restores depth diversity in this bay in 2018, plants and insects will begin their natural recovery.
 With time, they will again support productive spawning, nursery and foraging areas for both prey fish (like minnows) and game fish (like walleye, muskellunge, lake sturgeon, smallmouth bass, bluegill and black crappie).
 Periodic sampling of the underwater vegetation and insects will assess the rate of recovery.